gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    secret is derived using the TLS-Exporter.
 The shared secret identifiers form a sequence.
-If the previous shared secret used Shared Key Identifier n, the new one MUST use Shared Key Identifier n+1, unless n= 65535, in which case the new Shared Key Identifier is 1.
+If the previous shared secret used Shared Key Identifier n, the new one MUST use Shared Key Identifier n+1, unless n = 65535, in which case the new Shared Key Identifier is 1.

    After sending the DTLS Finished message, the active SCTP-AUTH key